Roulette in Literature, Film, and Television

 1South Park

-The iconic casino game also appears on the small screen, albeit with less regularity.
-Roulette was featured in an episode from the seventh season of the animated series South Park.
-In Red Man’s Greed, the owners of the fictitious Three Feathers Indian Casino have bought the entire town of South Park, intending to turn it into the next gambling Mecca.
+The iconic casino game also appears on the small screen, though not as frequently.
+Roulette is featured in an episode from the seventh season of the animated series South Park.
+In the episode ‘Red Man’s Greed,’ the owners of the fictitious Three Feathers Indian Casino buy the entire town of South Park, intending to turn it into the next gambling Mecca.

 2Lucy Goes to Monte Carlo

-Roulette had a brief stint on the small screen in Lucy Goes to Monte Carlo from season 5 of the American TV series I Love Lucy.
-The eponymous character attempts to return a chip she accidentally found on the casino floor by placing it on the roulette layout.
+Roulette made a brief appearance on the small screen in ‘Lucy Goes to Monte Carlo,’ an episode from season 5 of the American TV series I Love Lucy.
+In it, the eponymous heroine tries to return a chip she accidentally found on the casino floor by placing it on the roulette layout.

 Vice and Gambling Addiction in Dostoyevsky's The Gambler